closeio/.github/profile/README.md

 Our backend tech stack currently consists primarily of Python Flask web apps with our [TaskTiger](https://github.com/closeio/tasktiger) scheduler handling many of the backend asynchronous task processing chores.
 Our data stores include MongoDB, PostgreSQL, Elasticsearch, and Redis.
 The underlying infrastructure runs on AWS using a combination of managed services like EKS, MSK, RDS and ElasticCache and non-managed services running on EC2 instances.
 All of our compute runs through CI/CD pipelines that build Docker images, run automated tests and deploy to our Kubernetes clusters.

-Our backend primarily serves a well-documented [public API](https://developer.close.com/) that our front-end JavaScript app consumes.
+Our backend primarily serves a well-documented [public API](https://developer.close.com/) and GraphQL endpoint that our front-end JavaScript app consumes.
 Our infrastructure is heavily automated using Terraform, Ansible and other AWS tools.

 ### Frontend